feelsfast.fyi

 What is perceived performance?

-Perceived performance is the gap between the actual time a user has to wait for a piece of software to load and what the user feels about that wait.
-Two products can render the same data in 2.7 seconds; one feels snappy and the other feels slow.
-The gap between those two perceptions is the territory a designer and engineer can conquer.
+Perceived performance is the gap between the actual load-time a user has to wait and what the user feels about it.
+The same data can render in 2.7 seconds — one feels snappy, the other feels slow.
+The perception of time is what users rate as their experience.

 Why does it matter?